How to report details of your disguised remuneration loan scheme and account for your loan charge liability.

 If you have difficulty paying

-If you think you’ll have difficulty paying the Income Tax and National Insurance contributions due, you must still send the information outlined above or you may be liable to penalties.
+If you think you’ll have difficulty paying the Income Tax and National Insurance contributions due, you must still send the information shown in this guidance or you may be liable to penalties.
 You should contact HMRC as soon as possible to discuss your options.

 Reporting and paying the loan charge will not settle any other outstanding liabilities in relation to your tax affairs.
 These will continue to be dealt with by the office dealing with your ongoing case.